05 September – Additional Notes

 ACTS 1: THE FIRST MMS

-As I sit in my quiet house typing into cyber-space, I wonder whether any of this website is worth it.
-When few are interested in listening, I find it hard to mobilize the message of the Creator God’s Global Plan – no matter how good the Good News is.
-It seems easier to just type out my innermost thoughts then, like the find of buried treasure[a], pray that someone might stumble upon it one day in a “Google search”!
-I’m not sure what results I expect from my “mobile messaging service”.
-Every day I write, I’m writing about “a sign to be opposed”.[b]
+As I sit in my quiet house typing into cyber-space, I wonder whether any of this website is worth it when few are interested in listening.
+I find it hard to mobilize the message of the Creator God’s Global MasterPlan – no matter how good the Good News is.
+[Luke 2:10] It seems easier to just type out my innermost thoughts then pray that someone might stumble upon it one day in a “Google search”, like the find of buried treasure![a]
+I’m not sure what results I expect from my “mobile messaging service” – especially when every day that I write, I’m writing about “a sign to be opposed”.[b]

-Pushing aside the melancholy, however, I can’t help but feel called to follow in the footsteps of John – to prepare the way for the LORD.[c]
-The message that John called out 2,000 years ago, is both simple and yet relevant for us even today: The Kingdom of God really is at hand.
+Pushing aside the melancholy however, I can’t help but feel called to follow in the footsteps of John in my Sept3 Breadcrumb.
+The message that John called out 2,000 years ago is both simple and yet relevant for us even today: The Kingdom of God really is at hand.[c]
 We now have only one task – just one thing is expected of us.
-All we have to do is, prepare the way for the Lord – beginning first in our own hearts.
-And, because the life and death of Jesus was covered in my Breadcrumbs during March/April, I want to follow through now with the prophet Malachi’s vision, just as we’ve been doing over the past five days:
+All we have to do is “prepare the way for the Lord” – beginning first in our own hearts.
+And, because the life and death of Jehoshua ben Dovid (Jesus) was covered in my Breadcrumbs during March/April, I want to now follow through with the ancient Hebrew prophet Malachi’s vision, just as we’ve been doing over the past four days:

 “See, I will send my messenger, who will prepare the way before me.
 Then suddenly the Lord you are seeking will come to His Temple.”
 [Malachi 3:1]